 Seattle Bus Accident Lawyers

-The Seattle auto accident lawyers at Hardwick & Pendergast, P.S. have been successfully representing Seattle area injury victims and their families for over four decades.
-Our experience gives us an edge when go up against powerful transit corporations and insurance companies.
+The Seattle auto accident lawyers at Hardwick & Pendergast, P.S., have been successfully representing Seattle-area injury victims and their families for over four decades.
+Our experience gives us an edge against powerful transit corporations and insurance companies.
 Bus accidents are complicated, but we can make your recovery simpler.
-Get help from a top Seattle accident lawyer at Hardwick & Pendergast, P.S. today.
+Get help from a top Seattle accident lawyer at Hardwick & Pendergast, P.S., today.

-Determining fault in a bus accident can be extremely complicated and there can be multiple contributing parties.
+Determining fault in a bus accident can be extremely complicated, and there may be multiple contributing parties.
 Our knowledgeable attorneys can investigate the accident and identify the liable party, which could include any of the following:

 - The bus company: WSTA and WSDOT are not the only companies that run buses.
 You may have been hurt by a school bus, a charter bus, or a tour bus; and in all these cases, the bus company could be at fault.
 Bus companies have a duty of care to ensure that their buses are safe for all passengers.
 If the bus was overloaded with passengers and luggage, or if the vehicle was improperly maintained, these conditions could cause an accident while the bus is on the road, and the bus company is certainly responsible for them.
 If the bus company didn’t properly vet its drivers, or if it hired a driver with a history of drunk driving, the bus company can also be held responsible.
 Bus companies typically have insurance that covers all passengers on the bus.
 If the bus company is proven to be at fault, this insurance will give you the compensation you deserve with the help of a Seattle bus collision attorney.

 - A negligent driver: Sometimes the bus was in the wrong place at the wrong time, and it’s neither the fault of the bus driver nor the bus company, but the fault of another driver.
-In these cases, the bus might have partial insurance that will protect all of the passengers on-board, but the driver of the other car will also have their own insurance that will cover most of the expenses and compensation.
+In these cases, the bus might have partial insurance that will protect the passengers on board, but the at-fault driver of the other car may also be sued for the victims’ compensation.